smirarab/sepp/README.SEPP.md

 - Output: placement of each fragment in `X` into the tree T, and alignment of each fragment in `X` to the alignment `A`.

-SEPP operates by using a divide-and-conquer strategy adopted from SATe [Liu et. al., Science, 2009](http://www.sciencemag.org/content/324/5934/1561.abstract) to improve the alignment produced by running HMMER (code by Sean Eddy).
+SEPP operates by using a divide-and-conquer strategy adopted from SATe-II (Liu et al., Systematic Biology 2012, http://sysbio.oxfordjournals.org/content/61/1/90.full.pdf+html?sid=dd32838d-89dc-4bda-8008-6f948146341f), but see also SATe (Liu et. al., Science, 2009, http://www.sciencemag.org/content/324/5934/1561.abstract) to improve the alignment produced by running HMMER (code by Sean Eddy).
 It then places each fragment into the user-provided tree using pplacer (code by Erick Matsen).
 Our study shows that SEPP provides improved accuracy for quickly evolving genes as compared to other methods.

-Developers: Tandy Warnow, Nam Nguyen, and Siavash Mirarab
+Developers: Siavash Mirarb, Tandy Warnow, and Nam Nguyen

 ###Publication:
 S. Mirarab, N. Nguyen, and T. Warnow, SEPP: SATe-enabled phylogenetic placement, Proceedings of the Pacific Symposium of Biocomputing 2012, pages 247-58 (http://www.ncbi.nlm.nih.gov/pubmed/22174280#).